-3 Techniques To Help Your Team Avoid a Bloated Sales Pipeline
+Pipeline Techniques: Help Your Team Avoid A Bloated Sales Pipeline

 One of the most challenging aspects of managing a sales team is sales pipeline management.
 While the nearly universal adoption of sophisticated sales force automation tools has made it technically simple for managers to create detailed sales pipeline reports, the quality of these reports hasn’t necessarily improved.

 Why is that?
 The primary culprit is sales pipeline “bloat.”